celadevra/Montreal-Protocol/text.md

 1\.
 The Parties shall co-operate, consistent with their national laws, regulations and practices and taking into account in particular the needs of developing countries, in promoting, directly or through competent international bodies, research, development and exchange of information on:

-`  `(a) best technologies for improving the containment, recovery, recycling, or destruction of controlled substances or otherwise reducing their emissions;
+`  `(a) Best technologies for improving the containment, recovery, recycling, or destruction of controlled and transitional substances or otherwise reducing their emissions;

 `  `(b) possible alternatives to controlled substances, to products containing such substances, and to products manufactured with them; and